A photography club has 20 cameras worth $20,000.

 - The not-so-good parts

 Designed for IT departments managing 1,000+ items.
 Complex setup.
 Monthly fees add up.
-You're paying for features you'll never use.
+You are paying for features you will never use.

 - Best for